dtransposed/Lagrange/_drafts/2018-12-31-Best-of-GANs-2018 (Part 2 out of 2).md

 $$D(\widetilde{x}) = \sigma(C(x_r)-C(x_f))$$

-To make the relativistic discriminator act more globally and avoid randomness when sampling pairs, the author builds up on this concept to create a Relativistic average Discriminator (RaD).
+To make the relativistic discriminator act more globally and avoid randomness when sampling pairs, the author builds up on this concept to create a __Relativistic average Discriminator__ (RaD).

 $$\bar{D}(x)=\begin{cases}
 sigma(C(x)-\mathop{\mathbb{E}}_{x_{f}\sim\mathbb{Q}}C(x_{f})), & \text{if $x_f$ is real}\\
 sigma(C(x)-\mathop{\mathbb{E}}_{x_{f}\sim\mathbb{P}}C(x_{f})), & \text{if $x_r$ is fake}.
  \end{cases}$$

 This means that whenever the discriminator $$D\hat$$ receives a real image, it evaluates how is this image more realistic that the average fake image from the batch in this iteration.
-Analogously, $$D\hat$$ receives a image, it is being compared to an average of all real images in a batch.
-This formulation of relativistic discriminator allows us to indirectly compare all possible combinations of real and fake data in the minibatch, without introducing quadratic time complexity of the algorithm.
+Analogously, $$D\hat$$ receives a fake image, it is being compared to an average of all real images in a batch.
+This formulation of relativistic discriminator allows us to indirectly compare all possible combinations of real and fake data in the minibatch, without enforcing quadratic time complexity on the algorithm.

 ### Results: